 Each site is responsible for maintaining leave balances monthly.
-The Enrollment Services section of Human Resources is responsible for maintaining leave records Districtwide.
+Leave Accounting is responsible for maintaining leave records Districtwide.

 Retirement

 www.myfrs.com

 As an employee of Leon County Schools, you have a choice of membership in one of the two retirement plans offered by the Florida Retirement System (FRS).
 The two plans are the FRS Pension Plan and the FRS Investment